Azure-GOT/Downloading-Files/Use Cases/Virtual network - Service Endpoint.md

 - Click on **+ Add** for creating new service endpoint for the virtual network.
 - The new **Add service endpoint** pane will appear.
 Provide the details and click on **Add**

+> Note: There are around 10 different services that you can choose according to your need.
+Here we have demonstrate storage service.

   <img src="Images/Virtual Network/Add service endpoint pane.png">